Skip to main content

 Size and Weight

 An adult loggerhead sea turtle typically weighs around 298 pounds (135 kg).
+Its shell is 35-47 inches (90-120 cm) in length.
 The largest weighed more than 1,200 pounds (545 kg) and had a shell length of 82 inches (213 cm).
 The green sea turtle is usually slightly larger but weighs slightly less.
 However, the two species are definitely the largest turtles with a hard shell.

 Head